Avaiga/taipy-getting-started-core/step_05/ReadMe.md

 # Step 5: Scoping

 Scoping determines how Data Nodes are shared between cycles, scenarios, and pipelines.
 The developer may decide to:
-- Keep data nodes local to each pipeline
+- Keep Data Nodes local to each pipeline.
-- Extend the scope by sharing data nodes between all the pipelines of a given  scenario
+- Extend the scope by sharing data nodes between all the pipelines of a given scenario.
 - Extend the scope further by sharing data nodes across all scenarios of a given cycle.
-- Finally, extend the scope globally (across all scenarios of all cycles)  For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
+- Finally, extend the scope globally (across all scenarios of all cycles).
+For example, the initial/historical dataset is usually shared by all the scenarios/pipelines/cycles.
 It has a Global Scope and will be unique in the entire application.

 To summarize the different possible scopes are: